codahale/lockstitch/design.md

 Unlike many standard AEADs (e.g. AES-GCM and ChaCha20Poly1305), it is fully context-committing: the tag is a strong cryptographic commitment to all the inputs.
-AEGIS-128L is key-committing and both the key and the nonce are derived from the transcript using Concat-KDF.
+AEGIS-128L is key-committing and both the key and the nonce are derived from the transcript using HKDF.

 Also unlike a standard AEAD, this can be easily extended to allow for multiple, independent pieces of associated data without risk of ambiguous inputs.